techbrett/OfficeDocs-SkypeForBusiness/Teams/app-ownership-tdp.md

 ### Take ownership of custom app available in the portal

-If a custom app exists in the portal, then taking ownership is not possible for a user.
+If a custom app exists in the portal, then taking ownership isn't possible for a user.
 Admins can either import the zip archive or take ownership in the following ways.

 | Role | Available option | Outcome on app ownership |
 |------|------------------|--------------------------|